30: Frontier Psychiatrist - The Avalanches

 16:10

-And then you'd be like, Oh, do you want to see the video?
+And then you'd be like, oh, do you want to see the video?

 16:12

-Yeah, yeah.
-Only gets weird.
+Yeah, it only gets weird.

 Exactly.